SealOfProof-NebulaLabs/.github/profile/README.md

 By employing this service, users gain a secure, transparent certification process that facilitates better management of their digital assets across various wallets.

-### Export PDF
-All certifications within the application can be seamlessly exported into a PDF format.
-This functionality ensures that users have a tangible, official document that can be easily presented in professional settings or retained for personal record-keeping.

 ## Benefits

 Seal of Proof offers: